Aiken, South Carolina, is a hidden gem among Southern towns, featuring equestrian events, walking trails, a charming downtown, and The Willcox Hotel.

-Don’t you love coming across hidden gems?
+Don't you love coming across hidden gems?
 Aiken, South Carolina is one of those!
-When David and I traveled recently to Columbia, South Carolina, to view the eclipse, we decided to stay in Aiken.
-We had started out from our daughter’s home in Augusta and Aiken is only about an hour from there.
+We visited there recently while traveling from our daughter's home in Augusta, about half an hour away.

 The Aiken Steeplechase Association, founded in 1930, hosts the Imperial Cup in March and the Holiday Cup in October, events which draw more than 30,000 spectators to the small, Southern city.
 There's also a museum, the Aiken Thoroughbred Racing Hall of Fame and Museum.